What Are the Differences Between Personal and Business Credit?

 There are three main reporting agencies in the consumer world known as Equifax, Experian, and Trans Union.
 In the business world Equifax and Experian are still players, but it’s Dun & Bradstreet who is the major player.

 In the consumer world the three reporting agencies possess a similar amount of consumer records.
 This has to do in large part with them splitting up the smaller reporting agencies between them over many decades.

-But in the business world, D&B has more than 10 times the records of the next closes reporting agency.
+But in the business world, D&B has more than 10 times the records of the next closest reporting agency.
 So

-unlike with consumer credit, in the business credit world there really is one MAJOR player, and two other much smaller ones.
+it’s different from consumer credit.
+Because in the business credit world there really is one major player.
+And there are two other much smaller ones.

-Personal credit scoring is based on 5 main factors, payment history, utilization, length of credit history, accumulation of new credit, and credit mix.
+Personal credit scoring is based on 5 main factors.
+So, these are payment history, utilization, length of credit history, accumulation of new credit, and credit mix.

 These multiple factors make it hard for an individual to really have a lot of control over their credit score.

 But in the business world, scores are mainly coming from only one factor, how the business pays its bills.
 If they business pays its bills on time, a very good credit score is its reward.
 This makes it much easier and faster for a business to build credit than it takes a consumer to do.

-A business can actually build a solid credit profile and score within 90 days or less, and can then start qualifying for $10,000 major credit cards.
+A business can actually build a solid credit profile and score within 90 days or less.
+And then they can then start qualifying for $10,000 major credit cards.
 So, they can do so within 6 months.

-In the consumer world, it takes a full 6 months for a credit score to even be obtained, and many years of time for a consumer to get high limit credit cards.
+In the consumer world, it takes a full 6 months to even get a credit score.
+And it can take many years of time for a consumer to get high limit credit cards.

 Plus, with consumer credit, the consumer is liable for the debt.
 With business credit the business itself is liable for the debt, not the business owner.